Kailian-Jacy/DB4NFV/README.md

 {
 	"read": ["balance"], // We need to read original balance.
-	"write": "balance",  // We will write new balance. deposit_sa_udf,  // Handle function to perform on them.
+	"write": "balance",  // We will write new balance. deposit_handlefunc,  // Handle function to perform on them.
 }
 ```